valeriansaliou/jquery.clipboard/README.md

 ### 3. More Docs

-More docs can be found on http://www.steamdev.com/zclip/
+More docs can be found on http://www.steamdev.com/zclip/ I wrote a tutorial about jQuery Clipboard at https://waaave.com/tutorial/jquery/copy-text-to-clipboard-using-jquery/

 jQuery Clipboard is mostly based on jQuery.zClip, the plugin APIs remain barely the same.